saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 ### ATF support

-The FreeBSD's CI infrastructure is based on the [Kyua](https://www.freebsd.org/cgi/man.cgi?query=kyua&sektion=1&apropos=0&manpath=FreeBSD+13.1-RELEASE+and+Ports) test runner.
+The FreeBSD's test infrastructure is based on the [Kyua](https://www.freebsd.org/cgi/man.cgi?query=kyua&sektion=1&apropos=0&manpath=FreeBSD+13.1-RELEASE+and+Ports) test runner.
 It supports running framework-less and TAP test programs, but most importantly